Fire chief in Texas city hit hard by wildfires dies while fighting a structure blaze

 It was unclear how the fire began or whether it was related to wildfires that firefighters are still trying to extinguish across the Panhandle, which includes the largest wildfire in Texas history.

-The announcement came hours before Republican Gov. Greg Abbott was expected to meet with firefighters in Canadian, another town that's experienced heavy destruction.
+The announcement came hours before Republican Gov. Greg Abbott met with firefighters in Canadian, another town that's experienced heavy destruction.
+Abbott started the news conference by offering his condolences on Smith's death.

+"He was willing to put his own life on the line to save the property of others, and that is what Texas heroism is all about,” Abbott said.

+During the news conference, Abbott spoke about the way people have been pulling together to help, and also noted that there are still many needs, including an “extraordinary” need for hay for cattle to eat.
+That, he said, is a need that will last for months.

 An official has said that Fitch's northern edge was hit by a devastating wildfire in 2014, while last week’s blaze burned mostly to the south of the town, sparing the residents who live in the heart of the community.